Food Cost at Universal CityWalk Orlando Restaurants

 - Cocktails – $14.50

-These prices can vary a bit depending on where you get your drink throughout the park, and can continue to get more expensive if you are having a drink in a nice restaurant.
+These prices can vary a bit depending on where you get your drink throughout the park and based on the particular item you purchase.
+It can continue to get more expensive if you are having a drink in a nice restaurant.

 How Much is Butterbeer at Universal Orlando?